If we lost this assistance and didn’t get water from Oxfam, we would be facing another crisis.”

 Getting a water supply

 The situation got much better once Oxfam started working in the site.
-We get regular water supply now, and their teams always test the water to see if it’s safe for us to drink.
+We get regular water supply now, and their teams always test the water to see if it’s safe to drink.

 We receive vouchers from Oxfam, and whenever we need water, we call the water trucker and exchange the vouchers for water.
 We live in a rural area, and cars wouldn’t be able to access it, so water is delivered by a tractor.
 If we lost this assistance and didn’t get water from Oxfam, we would be facing another crisis.